 Scholarships are awarded at the Annual Conference held in April.

 - Academic Education Scholarship

 In an effort to help members meet academic goals, two academic scholarships are awarded yearly.
-The application period for the 2021 Scholarship is now open.
+The application period for the 2021 Scholarship is now closed.

 - PNCB / SPN Conference Scholarship